Google Sheets fill down can save you a lot of time when doing data entry or working with data.

 Note that this works as Google understands January and February as months.
 You can do the same with the shortened names of months such as Jan, Feb, and Mar.

 You can also use the month name along with the year.
-Google sheets will recognize it as a date and fill down accordingly.
+Google Sheets will recognize it as a date and fill down accordingly.
 While in the case of month names, the names repeat after all the 12 months are covered, however, in the case of month name with the year, it will move on to the months in the next year (as shown below):

 Note that after Dec 2018, it moves to Jan 2019.